 To lose weight in a sustainable manner takes a consistent, healthy diet, starting with daily protein-filled breakfasts.
 Adding microgreens to our daily diet adds hefty doses of nutrients with almost no carbs, fats, or calories.

-Microgreens are an integral part of my breakfast routine, starting with a daily tasty, green smoothie that combines sunflower, pea, and buckwheat microgreens with home-made kefir (cultured skim milk), ripe banana, and a few drops of stevia.
+Microgreens are an integral part of my breakfast routine, starting with a daily tasty, green smoothie that combines sunflower, pea, and buckwheat microgreens with home-made kefir (cultured skim milk), ripe banana, half an apple, and a teaspoon of turmeric.

 Often I add a toasted high-fiber tortilla (only 90 calories, and a whopping 13g of fiber and 8g of protein!), a shoyu egg, salsa, and a zesty blend of microgreens.
-An 8oz cup of hot herbal tea jump-starts the water intake for the day- my favorite is a strong herbal lemon tea.
 Breakfast is ready to go in 10 minutes.
 This nutrient-dense meal will keep you full all morning.
 High fiber, lots of protein, and plenty of micronutrients give our bodies what they need to work hard!